-In the homily Christ present among Christians, he says: "In the early years of my life as a priest, I used to give people presents of copies of the Gospel and books about the life of Jesus.
-For we do need to know it well, to have it in our heart and mind, so that at any time, without any book, we can close our eyes and contemplate his life, watching it like a movie.
-In this way the words and actions of our Lord will come to mind in all the different circumstances of our life", CPB 107.
-This autobiographical reference is to be found in point 382 of The Way: "When I made you a present of that Life of Jesus, I wrote as an inscription.
-May you seek Christ: may you find Christ: may you love Christ".
-The following point of The Way is also indicative: "How I wish your bearing and conversation were such that, on seeing or hearing you, people would say: This man reads the life of Jesus Christ", (n.
-2).

-but the two disciples stop him and practically force him to stay with them.
+Blessed Josemaría's reflection on Christ being present among Christians is based on the encounter of Jesus' disciples on their way back to Emmaus.
+"When they draw near the village", we read in the homily "he makes as if he is going on, but the two disciples stop him and practically force him to stay with them.
 They recognise him later when he breaks the bread.
 The Lord, they exclaimed, has been with us!
 'And they said to each other: Was not our heart burning within us while he was speaking on the road and explaining to us the Scripture?'
 Every Christian should make Christ present among men.
 He ought to act in such a way that those who know him sense 'the fragrance of Christ'.
+Men should be able to recognise the Master in his of Jesus.
+For we do need to know it well, to have it in our heart and mind, so that at any time, without any book, we can close our eyes and contemplate his life, watching it like a movie.
+In this way the words and actions of our Lord will come to mind in all the different circumstances of our life" CPB 107.
+This autobiographical reference is to be found in point 382 of The Way: "When I made you a present of that Life of Jesus, I wrote as an inscription.
+May you seek Christ: may you find Christ: may you love Christ".
+The following point of The Way is also indicative: "How I wish your bearing and conversation were such that, on seeing or hearing you, people would say: This man reads the life of Jesus Christ" (n.
+2).

-Men should be able to recognise the Master in his disciples" Being and living as 'alter Christus - ipse Christus', being Christ present among Christians, is thus clearly linked with Paul's description of Christian life as the 'good fragrance of Christ' ('bonus odor Christi'), which Blessed Josemaría comments upon often in his published works.
+disciples".76 Being and living as 'alter Christus - ipse Christus', being Christ present among Christians, is thus clearly linked with Paul's description of Christian life as the 'good fragrance of Christ' ('bonus odor Christi'), which Blessed Josemaría comments upon often in his published works.